Lots of stuff you need to know, and some you don't

 About … The Cost

-For 2019, the price has not yet been fixed, but will probably be around £325, which includes accommodation, food and everything else.
+For 2020, the price is £329, which includes accommodation, food and everything else.
 If you genuinely think you'll have a problem with this, talk to one of the people below and we'll see what we can do.

 See for yourself …